TMB-ADMB-Workshops/DevelopersWorkshop2017/agenda.md

    * Presentation on TINY_AD (proposed by John Sibert).
      * Using TINY_AD to improve ADMB code base.
      * Using TINY_AD to improve existing ADMB applications.
 Possible breakout session.

+   * Improvements to MCMC functionality
+     * Demonstrate stable versions of NUTS for TMB and ADMB and how they compare to Stan.
+     * What can go wrong and how to fix it (focus on stock assessments).
+Try on some real models.
+     * Discuss next steps (if any).

    * Priotizing avenues for statistical improvement
      * Variational methods
      * Using MCMC instead of Importance Sampling with fixed seed to replace Laplace approximation